harrewarre/harrewarre.github.io/docs/blog/posts/simple-dialogs-with-angularjs-and-typescript.md

 ---
 date: 2016-09-15
+description: While working an Angular (1) web app I ran into the age old problem of showing the user notifications when certain conditions are met.
 slug: simple-dialogs-with-angularjs-and-typescript
-summary: While working an Angular (1) web app I ran into the age old problem of showing the user notifications when certain conditions are met.
 tags:
 - Javascript
 - Angular